printedcom/rabbitmq-queue-bundle/README.md

         service_alias:    default_rabbitmq_producer
 ```
 The value of the `service_alias` should be provided in the `rabbitmq-queue-bundle.default_rabbitmq_producer_name` parameter.
+That config creates a RabbitMQ producer which dispatches tasks to appropriate queues by queue names.
+This is also known
+as the "default" producer in RabbitMQ.

 ### Important notice: Use dedicated EntityManager for your consumers.

-Please inject subclasses of AbstractQueueConsumer with dedicated EntityManager, that is not used by the
+Please inject subclasses of AbstractQueueConsumer with dedicated EntityManager that is not used by the
 rest of your application.
-This is needed, because AbstractQueueConsumer makes use of that entity manager
+This is needed because AbstractQueueConsumer makes use of that entity manager
 to report errors in the queue tasks entries.
 It's not possible if the entity manager "Is already closed".

 ## Usage